troyvassalotti/abandoned-website/content/_index.md

 ---
-title: "Websites?
-Abandoned?"
+title: "Built For Longevity"
-subtitle: "Work in progress..."
+subtitle: "We're a company dedicated to long-lasting, quality service."
-description: "Coming soon"
+description: "What if a website, left to wither away and be forgotten, actually looked abandoned over time?"
 ---